Name: Skvortsov Aleksandr Viktorovich

 Sentence: punishment in the form of 7 years of imprisonment with serving in a penal colony of general regime, with deprivation of the right to engage in activities related to leadership and participation in the work of public and religious organizations for a period of 2 years, with restriction of liberty for a period of 1 year

-Currently held in: Penal Colony No. 3 in Ulyanovsk Region
+Currently held in: Correctional Colony No. 3 of the Ulyanovsk Region

-Address for correspondence: Skvortsov Aleksandr Viktorovich, born 1962, IK No. 3 in Ulyanovsk Region, ul.
-Osipenko, 22, g.
-Dimitrovgrad, Ulyanovsk Region, Russia, 433510
+Address for correspondence: Skvortsov Aleksandr Viktorovich, born 1962, Correctional Colony No. 3 of the Ulyanovsk Region, ul.
+Ostapenko, 22, Dimitrovgrad, Ulyanovsk Region, 433510

 Letters of support can be sent by regular mail or through the «FSIN-letter system».
 To pay for service with the card of a foreign bank use Prisonmail.